 Warren Buffet famously said, “It takes years to build up a reputation while it takes minutes to destroy it.”
 He’s right.
 The success of your business entirely relies on your brand’s reputation.
 Without that key element, any business owner can expect failure.

 Your reputation inspires trust and confidence in the consumer as well as your partners, drastically increasing your bottom line.
-A positive reputation also helps you attract better people to the company, increases the range of products customers buy, and gives you that ever difficult to assess edge of an intangible asset.
+A positive reputation also helps you attract better people to the company, increases the range of products customers buy, improves customer value, and gives you that ever difficult to assess edge of an intangible asset.

 Many businesses, however, find themselves in times of peril at one point or another.
 It could be a legal dispute pertaining to anything from contracts to data breaches and false advertisement.
 It may have to do with discrimination, or perhaps the person handling your social media pages tweeted something heinous.
 Whatever the case may be, here are a few ways to recover from a reputation crisis.

 Settle When You Can

 In litigation situation, like premises liability claims in California, the best option to save any reputation you can is to settle outside of court.
 Disputes like these can drive deep rifts between your business and the parties or relationships it maintains.

 Court cases are also costly while draining your energy, time, and resources.
 Finally, lawsuits tend to attract the eye of the public.
 The more publicity the suit receives, the lower your reputation is going to drop (whether you’re found guilty or innocent).
 Even if your organization is large enough to handle a lawsuit, always settle when you can.

 Your Comms Department